unbelievableflavour/Fresh-UltimateXR-Project/README.md

 You will now a have a scene full of samples to play with!
 The folder is mobile optimized and will run fine on Quest.

+## Custom Additions
+* CustomHandScanner: Can be attached to anything you like instead of being hardcoded to work with the ArmoredDoor.
+* AudioManager: Easily configurable audio manager
+* GrabIndicator: shows a little circle on grabbables when they are grababble.
+* SnapZone: A preconfigured anchor that can hold all your items.

 ## Licenses

 * Audio examples have been retrieved from Zapsplat: